zerowidth/camper_van/README.md

 have access to.
 To connect to more than one subdomain, make a separate connection for each.

+Your campfire subdomain should be just the subdomain part.
+If your campfire url is `mycompany.campfirenow.com`, your subdomain would be `mycompany`.

 ## Development

 CamperVan uses: